 H. Rider Haggard's adventure novel King Solomon's Mines, which pre-dates Heart of Darkness, is equally unlikely to be regarded as a balanced picture of African tribal societies, although Haggard at least seems to regard the tribespeople who aren't villains as noble savages - and the sequel, "Allan Quartermain," begins with a diatribe against racism.
 However, an even more striking piece of Values Dissonance is that the first thing on Allan Quartermain and chums' agenda, before even starting their adventure, is mowing down numerous elephants and giraffes on a hunt.
 In his defense, he does make elephant hunting sound like the most fun you could have standing up.

-Interestingly this novel also contains a complete inversion of the Value Dissonance trope, id est something that would have been a very unusual opinion by the time the book was printed but actually a fairly commonly held view today.
+Interestingly this novel also contains an example of Values Resonance.
 At the end of the book Ignosi states that he will now close Kukuana to outside influence arguing that white men are mostly a destructive force in black Africa.
 Both Allan Quartermain and the author seems to agree.

 Similar attitudes about wildlife are extremely common in older wilderness-adventure fiction.
 Even the Hardy Boys were known to shoot wild animals on sight, either because they were attacked by a predator for no reason, or because the creature in question was considered a dangerous pest at the time.

 Jules Verne's In Search of the Castaways is especially notable—at one point one of the heroes shoots a jabiru bird to show his hunting skills, and the narrator specifically says that the bird is "very rare and vanishing", yet sees nothing wrong with killing it.